ash-project/ash_postgres/documentation/topics/development/migrations-and-tasks.md

 ## Basic Workflow

 - Make resource changes
+- Run `mix ash.codegen --dev` to generate a migration tagged as a `dev` migration.
+This will **run** the migrations.
+- Make some more resource changes
-- Run `mix ash.codegen --name add_a_combobulator` to generate migrations and resource snapshots
+- Run `mix ash.codegen add_a_combobulator` (use a good name for your feature) once you are all done, to generate migrations and resource snapshots.
+This will **rollback** the dev migrations, and squash them into a the new named migration (or sometimes migrations).
 - Run `mix ash.migrate` to run those migrations

+The `--dev` workflow enables you to avoid having to think of a name for migrations while developing, and also enables some upcoming workflows that will detect when code generation needs to be run on page load and will show you a button to generate dev migrations and run them.

 For more information on generating migrations, run `mix help ash_postgres.generate_migrations` (the underlying task that is called by `mix ash.migrate`)